customer service: email@example.com

 L- size 10/12, bust 40-42, waist 32-33, hip 42-44

 XL- size 14/16, bust 43-45, waist 34-36, hip 45-46

 Q: What types of fabrics do you use?

 A: We use the most sustainable fabrics we can find!
-All of our clothing is made from organically grown natural fibers such as organic cotton, bamboo, organic linen, and organic hemp.
+All of our clothing is made from organically grown natural fibers such as cotton, linen, and hemp.

 With high moisture absorbency, high heat conductivity, and excellent abrasion resistance, they can be made into beautiful, comfortable and long lasting clothes.
 The more you wash them, the softer they get!

 Organic cotton is an ecologically responsible and green fiber.
-Unlike conventional cotton, which uses more chemicals than any other crop, it is never genetically modified and does not use any highly polluting agro-chemicals such as those found in pesticides, herbicides and many fertilizers.
+Unlike conventional cotton, which uses more chemicals than any other crop, organic cotton is never genetically modified and does not use highly polluting agro-chemicals such as those found in pesticides, herbicides and many fertilizers.
 It is soft and gentle on your skin.

 Q: What kind of dyes do you use?

 A: Many of my fabrics are hand dyed using low impact dyes.
 These are fiber reactive dyes that use a soda ash fixer and will not fade with wash.
 They differ from dyebath to dyebath however, so while you can be assured that the color is similar, the shades may range from dark to light.
 Dyeing is an art and the colors do vary from one dyebath to the next making it evermore unique.